theramiyer/blog/content/post/2021/food-and-sustainability.md

 What about protein?
 I have been a vegetarian throughout my life.
 And I am not protein-deficient.

 That plants are by nature deficient in protein, is a myth.
 We have protein-rich plant-based foods, as there are foods rich in other nutrients.
 I need about 65 grams of protein per day, to maintain my weight.
 The last time I lost weight was in 2014, because of dengue.
 I regained my weight in about six months after that.
-And my body fat percentage is within limits, and so is my {{< smallcaps BMI >}}.

 But of course, I have been drinking milk.
 Changing to a non-dairy diet may lead to changes in these parameters, but with the current scale of demand and supply, I do not think that milk and dairy products lead to as much protein absorption as advertised.
 Because you must always lose something to gain something---in this case, that is losing nutrition density for quantity.
 And this is nothing that plant-based foot cannot replace.